Ricky Hatton: Early life

 Richard John Hatton was born on 6 October 1978 in Stockport, Greater Manchester.
 He grew up in a pub on the Hattersley council estate in Hyde.
 He first trained at the Sale West ABC (Racecourse Estate).
 He was educated at Hattersley High School.
 His grandfather and his father both played football for Rochdale and Hatton had a trial for the youth team.
 He found a local boxing club in Hyde to train at.
-His entrance music was the Manchester City club song "Blue Moon", as performed by the band "Supra".
 Aged 14, Ricky Hatton was taken by his uncles Ged and Paul to Manchester United's Old Trafford stadium to watch the second fight between Nigel Benn and Chris Eubank.
 On leaving school he joined the family carpet business, but after he cut four of his fingers with a Stanley knife, his father made him a salesman to prevent him from losing his fingers.

 Amateur career

 Hatton had a short amateur career, in which he won seven British titles and represented his country at the 1996 AIBA Youth World Boxing Championships.
 His elimination in the semi-finals caused controversy.
 Four of the five judges awarded the contest to Hatton, but under the scoring rules Hatton was defeated as the fifth judge gave the match to Hatton's opponent by 16 points.
 The judge was later found to have accepted a bribe, and disillusioned with the amateur governing bodies, Hatton turned professional, aged 18.
 Hatton was based at Billy "The Preacher" Graham's gym in Moss Side in Manchester, where fellow boxers included Carl Thompson and Michael Gomez.